Freedos1/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

 * What is the scheme/protocol?
+HTTPS
-* What is the host?
+* What is the host? nsnsp
 * What is the port number?
+443
-* What is the path?
+* What is the path? commitments
-* What are the query parameters?
+* What are the query parameters? date
 * What is the fragment?

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
 * What is the host?
 * What is the port number?
+4000
-* What is the path?
+* What is the path? admin
-* What are the query parameters?
+* What are the query parameters? ~
 * What is the fragment?

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol? http
-* What is the host?
+* What is the host? lehman
 * What is the port number?
+80
-* What is the path?
+* What is the path? academics
 * What are the query parameters?
 * What is the fragment?